alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ### Analysis in Power BI
-I loaded the CSV file [mx_youtubers_data2024](assets/data/mx_youtubers_data2024.csv) into a Black Power BI report, and the following image showed that the variables were correctly loaded.
+I loaded the CSV file [mx_youtubers_data2024](assets/data/mx_youtubers_data2024.csv) into a Power BI report, and the following image showed that the variables were correctly loaded.

 ![loaded_data_powerbi](assets/img/prject2_data_loaded-powerbi.png)